Affiliate links on Android Authority may earn us a commission. Learn more.

 This is already quite interesting, but without a more apples-to-apples handset comparison, it’s not crystal clear how much of these performance differences come down to the chip or the handset manufacturer’s implementation.
 Fortunately, we’ve grabbed the latest OnePlus 10T and the OnePlus 10 Pro and run them through 3DMark’s Wildlife Stress Test in both regular and Unlimited modes.

 By picking two flagship phones from the same manufacturer, we’re limiting the prospect of different performance targets as a factor but still seeing the perspective of real devices.
-Meanwhile, the offscreen Unlimited test removes what’s left of resolution scaling and other factors to compare SoC to SoC.
+Meanwhile, the offscreen Unlimited test removes what’s left of resolution scaling and other factors to compare system on a chip (SoC0 to SoC.
 We’re not using performance mode here, as we want to see how the chips perform within sensible thermal limits rather than with flat-out no regard to temperature or power.
 Here we go:

 The standard stress test shows the worst-case scenario, OnePlus’ 10T sees performance dip to just 91% of its maximum over 20 test runs, while the 10 Pro flops to 62% of its peak potential.
 Furthermore, the latter barely survives three runs (about three minutes) before throttling back performance, spending the majority of the test running in a throttled state.
 Equally noteworthy are the handset’s temperatures.
 Both models maxed out at virtually the same temperature, 45°C for the OnePlus 10T (8 Plus Gen 1) and 44°C for the OnePlus 10 Pro (8 Gen 1).
 So both chips can still run hot, but there’s clearly less clock and power throttling required to keep the Plus model within its temperature constraints.